chochain/eForth.js/README.md

 ## Installation - <font size=-0.2>Simple as 1-2-3</font>.
 1. From root directory shown above, download or cut-n-paste <em style='color:#fc4'>**eforth.js**</em> and <em style='color:#fc4'>**index.html**</em> to any of your local directory,
 2. Find the <em style='color:#fc4'>**index.html**</em> we've just saved in your FileExplorer (Windows), iFile (Mac OS), or Files (Linux),
-3. Click it, and your favorate browser should open automatically with a page with eForth screen shown.
+3. Open it with your favorate browser.
+It should bring on the eForth page like the left-hand snip shown above.

-It's that easy.
-Have fun!
+<b>It's that easy.
+Have fun!</b>

 ## Fancier UI - with CodeMirror, tooltips, ...
 As shown in the right-hand side picture above